thecarp/dactyl-keyboard/doc/options-main.md

 ### Parameter `styles`

-Here you name all the types of keys on the keyboard.
-For each type, describe the properties of the style using the parameters of the [`dmote-keycap`](https://github.com/veikman/dmote-keycap) library, documented in that project.
-The names of the styles are then used elsewhere, as described [here](options-nested.md).
+Here you name all the styles of keys on the keyboard and describe each style using parameters to the `keycap` function of the [`dmote-keycap`](https://github.com/veikman/dmote-keycap) library.
+Switch type is one aspect of key style.

-Key styles determine the size of key mounting plates on the keyboard and what kind of holes are cut into those plates for the switches to fit into.
-Negative space is also reserved above the plate, for the movement of the keycap: A function of switch height, switch travel, and keycap shape.
+These key styles determine the size of key mounting plates on the keyboard and what kind of holes are cut into those plates for the switches to fit inside.
+Negative space is also reserved above the plate for the movement of the keycap: A function of switch height, switch travel, and keycap shape.
 In addition, if the keyboard is curved, key styles help determine the spacing between key mounts.

+In options by key, documented [here](options-nested.md), you specify which style of key is used for each position on the keyboard.

 ## Special section `key-clusters`